 One should especially account for such phenomena, if precisely cut material is stored over a long period of time.
 One year of shelf life is guaranteed for foam.

-Direct exposure to sunlight should be avoided to prevent UV degradation and especially for PVC based cores, to avoid irregular shrinkage of foam sheets and change of colour pigments.
+Especially for PVC, direct exposure to sunlight should be avoided to prevent irregular shrinkage of foam sheets and change of colour pigments.